Rise to Success: Career Highlights of Al Sharpton

 August 29, 2011: Host of PoliticsNation

-On August 29, 2011, Al Sharpton became the host of PoliticsNation, which originally aired weeknights during the 6:00 p.m.
-Eastern Time hour on MSNBC.
+On August 29, 2011, Al Sharpton became the host of PoliticsNation on MSNBC.

-In 2014, Al Sharpton began advocating for criminal justice reform, emphasizing the disproportionate representation of Black people in arrests and incarcerations within America.
+In 2014, Al Sharpton began a push for criminal justice reform, citing the disproportionate representation of black people in arrests and incarcerations.

-In 2014, Sharpton was described by Glenn Thrush of Politico as an advisor to President Barack Obama and Obama's go-to person on racial issues, marking a significant role for Sharpton in the political landscape.
+In 2014, Glenn Thrush of Politico described Al Sharpton as an "adviser" to President Barack Obama and as Obama's "go-to man" on racial issues.

 October 2015: PoliticsNation Moved to Sunday Mornings

-In October 2015, the program PoliticsNation, hosted by Al Sharpton, was moved to Sunday mornings and reduced to one hour per week.
-He continues to be a regular contributor to Morning Joe.
+In October 2015, the MSNBC show PoliticsNation, hosted by Al Sharpton, was moved to Sunday mornings.

-In 2016, Boise Kimber, an associate of Al Sharpton, and Don Vaccaro launched Grace Church Websites, a non-profit organization that helps churches create websites.
+In 2016, Boise Kimber, an associate of Al Sharpton and a member of his NAN national board, along with Don Vaccaro, launched Grace Church Websites, a non-profit organization that helps churches create and launch their own websites.

-August 28, 2017: Sharpton Organizes Ministers March for Justice
+August 28, 2017: Organized Ministers March for Justice

-On August 28, 2017, Al Sharpton organized the Ministers March for Justice in Washington, D.C., to deliver a "unified moral rebuke" to President Donald Trump.
-The march, coinciding with the anniversary of Martin Luther King Jr.'s "I Have a Dream" speech, brought together several thousand religious leaders from various faiths.
+On August 28, 2017, Al Sharpton organized the Ministers March for Justice in Washington, D.C., delivering a "unified moral rebuke" to President Donald Trump, coinciding with the fifty-fourth anniversary of Martin Luther King Jr.'s "I Have a Dream" speech.

-December 2022: Sharpton Hosts 15 Days of Light Celebration
+December 2022: Hosted 15 Days of Light Ceremony

-In December 2022, Al Sharpton, along with other leaders, hosted "15 Days of Light," a unifying holiday ceremony at Carnegie Hall celebrating Hanukkah and Kwanzaa.
-This event was aimed at addressing the increasing instances of racism and antisemitism in the United States.
+In December 2022, Al Sharpton, along with other leaders, hosted 15 Days of Light, celebrating Hanukkah and Kwanzaa in a unifying ceremony at Carnegie Hall to combat racism and antisemitism.